aaronc/Korma.net/README.md

 ## Getting started

 This is a port of Korma to ClojureCLR.
 Only MySql is supported right now.
-In order for MySql to work, MySql.Data.dll (from MySQL Connect/NET) will need to be loaded into the current AppDomain (the assembly-load functions can be used for this).
-The map of options passed to the MySql function is used to generate the MySql connection string (see the connection string options [here](http://dev.mysql.com/doc/refman/5.6/en/connector-net-connection-options.html), as well as the example below).
+In order for MySql to work, MySql.Data.dll (from MySQL Connector/NET) will need to be loaded into the current AppDomain (the assembly-load functions can be used for this).
+The map of options passed to the `mysql` function is used to generate the MySql connection string (see the connection string options [here](http://dev.mysql.com/doc/refman/5.6/en/connector-net-connection-options.html), as well as the example below).